kaiinui/RemoteConfig/README.md

 RMTBool(@"FooBar", NO); // => YES from retrieved configuration
 ```

-You can simply use them with `if` statement.
+You can simply use them with `if` statement to work them more programmatically.

 ```objc
 if (RMTBool(@"ShouldDoSomething", NO)) {
     DoSomething();
 }
 ```

+It allows you to switch functions or do some tests without updating the app.
+Yay!

 ## 3. Editing Values